-Silks Place Tainan has taken steps to cater to several different types of travellers.
-The hotel isn’t just child-friendly, it’s child-encouraged.
+Silks Place Tainan has taken steps to cater to several different types of travelers.
+The hotel isn’t just child-friendly; it’s child-encouraged.

 Silks Place Tainan’s central location places it at the heart of Taiwan’s oldest capital city.
 Many of Tainan’s main tourist attractions, including Food Street and the Tainan Confucian Temple, can be reached from the hotel on foot.

-The hotel also features six restaurants and bars, including a bakery, a stylish tea lounge, and the fine-dining Silks House, which serves up traditional Cantonese and Taiwanese cuisine.
+The hotel also features six restaurants and bars, including a bakery, a stylish tea lounge, and the fine-dining Silks House, serving traditional Cantonese and Taiwanese cuisine.

-For breakfast, guests can choose between two restaurants, one serving Asian food and another that specializes in European fare.
+For breakfast, guests can choose between two restaurants, one serving Asian food and another specializing in European fare.